Condo insurance coverage: What does an HO‑6 policy include?

 What's not covered by condo insurance?

-Perils that are excluded under a standard condo insurance policy include damage from floods, earthquakes, sewer backups, and (in some locales) hurricanes.
-Coverage for these can be purchased either as an endorsement or, in the case of flood and earthquake, as a separate policy.
+Perils excluded under a standard condo insurance policy include damage from floods, earthquakes, sewer backups, and (in some locales) hurricanes.
+Coverage for these can be purchased either as an endorsement or as a separate policy.

-If your condo is in a Special Flood Hazard Area (SFHA), and you have a mortgage, you'll be required to have flood insurance on your unit.
-Even if you're not required to have flood insurance, however, you might want the extra protection.
-The National Flood Insurance Program says that homeowners outside high-risk areas file over 20% of NFIP claims and receive one-third of disaster assistance for flooding.
+• Floods.
+If your condo is in a Special Flood Hazard Area (SFHA), and you have a mortgage, you’ll be required to have flood insurance on your unit.
+However, even if you’re not required to have flood insurance, you might want the extra protection.
+The National Flood Insurance Program says that homeowners outside high-risk areas file over 25% of NFIP claims and receive one-third of flood disaster assistance.

+• Windstorms and hurricanes (in some cases).
 Coverage for wind and hurricane damage is included in most HO-6 policies, but it can differ depending on the area in which you live.
 You may be able to exclude this coverage for a lower insurance rate, but it’s risky.
+In some areas, a separate policy or endorsement is required to cover wind or hurricane damage.

 How much condo insurance do you need?

-Until recently, mortgage lenders did not require condo owners to carry insurance as long as there was an HOA master policy in place.
-However, that changed after the Great Recession and housing crisis.
+Yes, most lenders require insurance on your condo.
+Until recently, mortgage lenders did not require condo owners to carry insurance as long as there was an HOA master policy in place, but that has changed.

 Fannie Mae, which buys the majority of non-government mortgages in the U.S., requires HO-6 insurance "covering personal property, personal liability, and the physical unit from the studs in, unless the lender can document that the association's master policy provides the same interior unit coverage."
 The minimum coverage allowed is 20% of the unit's appraised value, with a maximum 5% deductible.
 If you buy a $200,000 condo, then, you need at least $40,000 of insurance with a maximum $2,000 deductible.